 A nurse or other trained health professional will give you this medicine.
 You may also be taught how to give your medicine at home.
-This medicine is given as a shot under your skin or into a muscle.
+This medicine is given as a shot under your skin (usually in the stomach, back of the upper arm, buttocks, or thighs) or into a muscle (usually in the thigh).
 A nurse or other trained health professional should watch the first Avonex® injection you give yourself.

 If you are injecting interferon beta-1a yourself, use it exactly as directed by your doctor.
 Do not change your dose or dosing schedule without checking first with your doctor.
 The exact amount of medicine you need has been carefully worked out.
 Using too much will increase the risk for side effects, while using too little may not improve your condition.

 You will be shown the body areas where this shot can be given.
 Use a different body area each time you give yourself a shot.
 Keep track of where you give each shot to make sure you rotate body areas.
 Do not inject into skin areas that are irritated, reddened, bruised, infected, or scarred in any way.

 Check the injection site after 2 hours for redness, swelling, and tenderness.

 Use only the brand of this medicine that your doctor prescribed.
 Different brands may not work the same way.

 Rebif® comes as an autoinjector or a prefilled syringe.
 It works best if you use it at the same time (usually in the late afternoon or evening) on the same 3 days (eg, Monday, Wednesday, and Friday) at least 48 hours apart each week.

 Avonex® comes as a prefilled autoinjector pen or a prefilled syringe.